falun/markup/README.md

-As indicated above markup config is found by checking in `config-dir` + `config-file` but may be explicitly specified (overriding both `config-X` options) by passing the file on the command line: 'markup ./custom-config.json`.
+As indicated above markup config is found by checking in `config-dir` + `config-file` but may be explicitly specified (overriding both `config-X` options) by passing the file on the command line: `markup ./custom-config.json`.

 ## Caching!